 Mt.
 Kenya National Park is in Mt Kenya which stands as the second tallest mountain in Africa.
 The mountain is an extinct volcano.
 The park is near water bodies such as lakes, glaciers, natural springs, and falls.
-In addition, the place has unique vegetation covering.
+In addition, the place has a unique vegetation covering.
 Several species of animals that occupy the place are rare and unique.
 Such animals include elephants, mongooses, leopards, rhinos, and buffaloes.
 Mt Kenya National Park is in existence since 1949 and now is under UNESCO heritage site.
 The park is on Nanyuki-Isiolo road and links parts of the Embu, Nanyuki, Meru, and Naro Moru towns.
 The distance from Nairobi to the place is 180km approximately 6 and a half hours long.

 Hiking is the best way of releasing stress and negative energy.
 Fun and memorable moments are through hiking and team-building exercises with friends and family.
 The most preferred peak while hiking is Lenana peak which is 4985 meters.
 However, hikers with more experience go for the Batian Peak.